andrewh717/WhereRU/README.md

-# GuessRU
+# WhereRU
+Previously GuessRU.
 Project for HackRU Fall 2018 built by Joe Redling-Pace and Andrew Hernandez.
 ## Inspiration
 All of the days in high school where we would sit in the library playing GeoGuessr instead of doing work.
 ## What it does
-GuessRU essentially is GeoGuessr, except limited to the Rutgers New Brunswick campus.
+WhereRU essentially is GeoGuessr, except limited to the Rutgers New Brunswick campus.
 Users will hit buttons to guess which campus they are on based on the Streetview.
 ## How we built it
 We used React, JavaScript, and HTML/CSS to build our project.
 ## Challenges we ran into